matt-drayton/easy-ride/README.md

 Note that the `Directions` service requires a Google Maps API key to be set as an environment variable.
 The easiest way to do this is to add a file `.env` within the `Directions` directory.
 Within `.env`, set the API key in the format `MAPS_API_KEY=cAbfJkBfABfNAXfaqQvPugjljVV-AquTzpzT1k0`.
 This is just an example key, you will need to set your own.

+### Testing

+As well as a list of CURL commands made available in the `Documents` directory, the application also has unit tests for the `Auth` and `Roster` microservices.
+These are best run using the test dockerfile by running `docker-compose -f docker-compose.test.yml build` followed by `docker-compose -f docker-compose.test.yml up`.
+This will launch the microservices as usual, but will also run the test suite for the two modules.

 ## User Credentials

 For the purposes of testing, there are two drivers signed up to the system.
 To begin with, they are not in the roster.
 Their credentials are: